MorgtheBrit/Fraction/README.md

 Assumptions made about the program:

-User won’t input punctuation.
+-User won’t input punctuation.
-User will know how to use the program.
+-User will know how to use the program.

 # User Guide
 ## Running from CMD